Improved master equation approach to quantum transport: From Born to self-consistent Born approximation: Self-consistent Born approximation: Formulations

-In this subsection, we present the basic considerations that can lead us to an improved scheme of master equation.
-Strictly speaking, the 2nd-order master equation applies only to transport under large bias voltage.
-That is, the Fermi levels of the electrodes should be considerably further, at least several times of the level broadening $\Gamma$, away from the transport levels of the central system.
-This can be understood by the following simple example, say, resonant transport through a single-level quantum dot.

-For this simple case, one can easily check that the 2nd-order master equation would predict a vanishing current at zero temperature, if the dot level $E_0$ is a little bit higher than $\mu_L$ ($\mu_L>\mu_R$).
-However, it is well known that a full quantum mechanical treatment will give a nonzero resonant tunneling current in this situation.
-Similar difficulty appears as well if the dot level $E_0$ is narrowly in between the voltage window (i.e., $\mu_L>E_0>\mu_R$): no matter how small the Fermi levels are away from $E_0$, a full resonant current, $I=e\Gamma_L\Gamma_R/(\Gamma_L+\Gamma_R)$, will be predicted by the theory.
-Obviously, these unreasonable results are caused owing to the neglect of the level broadening effect.
+Strictly speaking, the second-order master equation applies only to transport under large bias voltage.
+That is, the Fermi levels of the leads should be considerably far away from the transport levels of the central system, being at least several times of the level's broadening.
+This can be understood by the simplest example of resonant transport through a single-level quantum dot.
+For this simple system, one can prove that the second-order master equation will result in a vanishing current at zero temperature, if the dot level $E_0$ is located slightly outside the bias window.
+However, it is well known that a full quantum mechanical treatment will give a nonzero tunneling current in this situation.
+Similar difficulty arises as well if the dot level $E_0$ is in between the Fermi levels, ($\mu_{\rm L}>E_0>\mu_{\rm R}$), the second-order theory will always predict a full resonant current of $I=e\Gamma_{\rm L}\Gamma_{\rm R}/(\Gamma_{\rm L}+\Gamma_{\rm R})$, no matter how small the Fermi levels are away from $E_0$.
+Insightfully, these unreasonable results are associated with the neglect of the level's broadening effect.

-We notice that the tunneling self-energy operator in \Eq{cumm-expan}, $\Sigma^{(2)}(t-\tau) = \la {\cal L}'(t) {\cal G}(t,\tau){\cal L}'(\tau)\ra$, contains a free (system only) Green's function ${\cal G}(t,\tau)$, which simply corresponds to, in the case of single-level dot, $e^{-iE_0(t-\tau)}$.
-Then, if we attach $e^{-\Gamma |t-\tau|}$ to this unitary propagator, the level ($E_0$) broadening effect is restored.
-Insightfully, the inserted factor, $e^{-\Gamma |t-\tau|}$, represents nothing but a {\it self-consistent} self-energy correction.
-That is, it improves the self-energy diagram, using a Feynman diagrammatic language, from the {\it Born} to a {\it self-consistent Born} approximation.
+We notice that the tunneling self-energy operator in \Eq{cumm-expan}, $\Sigma^{(2)}(t-\tau) = \la {\cal L}'(t) {\cal G}(t,\tau){\cal L}'(\tau)\ra$, contains a free (system only) Green's function ${\cal G}(t,\tau)$, which in the case of single-level dot reads ${\cal G}(t,\tau)\sim e^{-iE_0(t-\tau)}$.
+Then, if we could attach $e^{-\Gamma |t-\tau|}$ to this unitary propagator, the level broadening effect would be restored.
+Physically, this corresponds to a certain {\it self-consistent Born} correction to the tunneling self-energy.
+Moreover, as to be shown in the following, the improvement from {\it Born} to {\it self-consistent Born} approximation to the tunneling self-energy contains more than the broadening effect.
+In general, it includes also an energy shift and, moreover, the interplay between the coherent multiple tunneling and the on-site strong Coulomb interaction which are essential to the Kondo effect.